ismaelwarnants/OAK-1/README.md

 ```
 bash setup_node.sh
 ```
+NOTE: Some operating systems require to use python and pip instead of python3 and pip3 respectively, this has to be changed in the install_requirements.sh file before running the setup script.

 ### Notes during installation:
 To setup the Node, the first questions can be ignored by pressing enter, these questions are to set up passwordless authentication to the server.